phenom21/Code-Collab-Project/README.md

-# business-analytics
+# code-collab
-A script to analyse the sales data of an organisation and suggest what changes in the strategy should be made.
+A real-time code collaboration tool that let's programming work on a common piece of code in real time.